moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 4. A list with `ui` and `server` components.
 5.  an R Shiny app object created by `shinyApp`.

-By default, the template contains `server.R` and `ui.R` files, however, you may wish to take a different approach depending on your requirements.
+By default, the template contains `server.R` and `ui.R` files.
+However, you may wish to take a different approach depending on your requirements.
 For example, using `app.R`, it is possible to deploy R Shiny apps from within a package, as [here](https://github.com/RobinL/costmodelr/blob/b328902026bd1cce5d17b487e310c59725ea4d62/R/shiny_explorer.r#L20).

 ### Manage dependencies

 Most apps will have dependencies on various third-party packages (e.g., `dplyr`).
 These packages change through time and may not always be backwards compatible.
-To avoid compatibility issues and ensure reproducible outputs, it is necessary to use a package management system, such as packrat or Conda.
+To avoid compatibility issues and ensure reproducible outputs, it is necessary to use a package management system, such as packrat, renv, or conda.

+There is more guidance on package management [here.](https://user-guidance.services.alpha.mojanalytics.xyz/appendix/conda/#package-management)

 If using packrat, ensure that it is enabled for your project in RStudio.